grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 working on apps & watching 30 Rock at the gym bc i never finished it lol

-what's this apple event later today i wonder
+what's this apple event later today i wonder ... wow M3 I will get next year